disanda/Deep-GAN-Encoders/readme.md

 > python E_mis_align.py

-- embedding real image to latent space (using StyleGANv1 and w)
+- embedding real images to latent space (using StyleGANv1 and w).

+  a.
+You can put real images at './checkpoint/realimg_file/' (default file as args.img_dir)

+  b.
+You should load pre-trained Encoder at './checkpoint/E/E_blur(case2)_styleganv1_FFHQ_state_dict.pth'

+  c.
+Then run:

 > python embedding_img.py